recurship/dev-sessions/README.md

-# dev-sessions
+# recurship-dev-sessions

-A repository for managing all our dev session resources and rules for guidance.
+This repository is used for managing all our dev session resources and rules for guidance.